Bilalabdali1/CPU_Scheduling_Simulator/README.md

-## Simulating the Common CPU Scheduling Algorithms
+# CPU Scheduling Algorithms Simulator

-**Start:** Oct 16, 2023, at 09:00am
-**Due:** Nov 12, 2023, at 09:00pm
+## Project Overview

-This project involves implementing (i.e., simulating) several different process scheduling algorithms.
-The scheduler will be assigned a predefined set of tasks and will schedule the tasks based on the selected scheduling algorithm.
-Each task is assigned a priority and CPU burst.
-The following scheduling algorithms will be implemented:
+This project is a comprehensive simulator for various common CPU scheduling algorithms.
+The simulator is designed to emulate the behavior of a CPU scheduler by assigning a set of predefined tasks and scheduling them based on different algorithms.
+Each task is associated with a specific priority and CPU burst duration.

+### Implemented Scheduling Algorithms:

-* First-come, first-served (FCFS), which schedules tasks in the order in which they request the CPU.
+- **First-Come, First-Served (FCFS):** Schedules tasks in the order they request the CPU.
-* Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks’ next CPU burst.
+- **Shortest-Job-First (SJF):** Prioritizes tasks with the shortest next CPU burst.
-* Priority scheduling, which schedules tasks based on priority.
+- **Priority Scheduling:** Schedules tasks based on their priority.
-* Round-robin (rr) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst).
+- **Round-Robin (RR):** Each task runs for a set time quantum or the remainder of its CPU burst.
-* Priority with round-robin, which schedules tasks in order of priority and uses round-robin scheduling for tasks with equal priority.
+- **Priority with Round-Robin:** Combines priority scheduling and round-robin for tasks with equal priority.

-Priorities range from 1 to 10, where a higher numeric value indicates a higher relative priority.
+### Task Prioritization

+- Priorities are assigned from 1 to 10 (10 being the highest priority).
-For rr scheduling, the length of a time `quantum` is `10` milliseconds.
+- For RR scheduling, the time quantum is set to 10 milliseconds.

 ## Implementation

-The implementation of this project may be completed in C and program files supporting the project are provided in the `StartKit-Code` folder.
-These supporting files read in the schedule of tasks, insert the tasks into a list, and invoke the scheduler.
-The schedule of tasks has the form `[task name][priority][CPU burst]`, with the following example format:
+The implementation is done in C, with program files provided in the `StartKit-Code` folder.
+The files handle task scheduling, list management, and invocation of the scheduler algorithms.

+### Task Format

+Tasks are formatted as `[task name][priority][CPU burst]`.
+For example:

     T1, 4, 20
     T2, 2, 25